 Through working with sailing students, I discovered my passion for explaining complex concepts in simple terms.
 People often say I'm patient and have a gift for making difficult ideas accessible.
 This realization shaped how I approach both sailing instruction and software development.

-Built comprehensive staff management webapp, eliminating Excel workflows.
+Built comprehensive staff management webapp, replacing the paper-and-notebook booking flow.
 Features scheduling, note-taking, automated reminders, and operational efficiency tools.

 Revolutionary contactless boat rental system currently in development.
 Winter 2025: Development phase.
 Summer 2026: Product rollout.
 Clients will scan QR codes to independently access boats, enabling 24/7 operations.